High blood pressure and sex: Overcome the challenges

 Promote overall health

 Living a healthy lifestyle can lower blood pressure.
-Keeping the heart healthy may prevent erectile dysfunction and other sex-related problems over time.
+Keeping the heart healthy may prevent erectile dysfunction and other sex-related conditions over time.
 Try these healthy lifestyle choices:

 • Do not smoke or use tobacco.